 Sustainable Aviation Fuel (SAF)

-Sustainable Aviation Fuel (SAF) is a next-generation aviation turbine fuel developed to significantly reduce the environmental impact of air transport while maintaining full compatibility with existing aircraft, engines, and fueling infrastructure.
+Sustainable Aviation Fuel (SAF) is a next-generation aviation turbine fuel developed to significantly reduce the aviation sector’s environmental impact while maintaining full compatibility with existing aircraft, engines, and fueling infrastructure.
+SAF is chemically similar to conventional jet fuel but is produced from renewable, waste-based, or synthetic low-carbon sources, enabling a substantial reduction in greenhouse gas (GHG) emissions over its lifecycle.

-Key Characteristics of SAF
+Key Characteristics

 Significant Lifecycle Carbon Reduction